langflow-ai/langflow/docs/docs/Components/components-custom-components.md

 1. **Definition of Outputs**: Each output is defined in the `outputs` list of the component.
 Each output is associated with a display name, an internal name, and a method that gets called to generate the output.
 2. **Output Methods**: The methods associated with outputs are responsible for generating the data for that particular output.
 These methods are called when the component is executed, and each method can independently produce its result.

-Below is an example of a component with two outputs:
+This example component has two outputs:

 - `process_data`: Processes the input text (e.g., converts it to uppercase) and returns it.
 - `get_processing_function`: Returns the `process_data` method itself to be reused in composition.